m4ttsch/omscs-notes-notes/computer-networks/internet-worms.md

 The majority of the damage from Slammer was inflicted in just 30 minutes.

 The worm caused $1.2 billion in damage and temporarily knocked out many elements of critical infrastructure, including:
-- Bank of America’s ATM network
+- Bank of America's ATM network
 - A cellphone network in South Korea
 - Five root DNS servers
 - Continental Airlines ticket processing software